Engineering tunable decoherence-free subspaces with collective atom-cavity interactions: Introduction

 In this paper, we describe the generation and control of a multi-dimensional DFS which is completely insensitive to decoherence from photon loss.
 We consider a collection of atoms coupled to a cavity, each with three relevant internal levels, thereby leading to collective $\mathrm{SU}(3)$ dynamics.
 This model has been studied in several theoretical works in the context of cavity-mediated transitions between hyperfine states~\cite{Masson2017,Masson2019,Grimsmo2013,Chen2012,Dimer2007,Zhang2018}, and has been realized in experiments using $\prescript{87}{}{\text{Rb}}$~\cite{Zhiqiang2017,Baden2014}.
 Here, we develop a theory to analytically describe a DFS by exactly diagonalizing the non-Hermitian jump operators in the symmetric state manifold.

 In particular, states can be prepared using time dependent dynamics where the state remains in an instantaneous DFS at every point in time.
 This allows states to be prepared using adiabatic shortcuts~\cite{Guery2019,Wu2017} employing experimentally relevant driving schemes.
 Within this system, we show that a transitionless quantum driving method is possible.
 These methods allow one to prepare a decoherence-free state without any loss of purity and in timescales not limited by any error rate.
 We contrast this with typical methods of preparing a DFS which require dissipative state preparation~\cite{DallaTorre2013} or adiabatic change to the system~\cite{Carollo2006,Parkins1995,Parkins1993}, and take orders of magnitude longer than our adiabatic shortcuts.
 These shorter timescales mean there is far less opportunity to have errors against which the DFS does not protect.

+We also provide a set of operators which drive between degenerate states in a decoherence-free qubit without causing any decoherence.
 This provides a step towards realizing a controllable DFS for quantum simulation~\cite{Ritsch2013,Shankar2017} and sensing~\cite{Degan2017,Pezze2018,Reilly2023,Ye2024,Huang2024} in atom-cavity setups.

 This article is organized as follows.
 Sec.~\ref{sec:DFS} is an outline of the basic requirements for a subspace to be a stable DFS.
 In Sec.~\ref{sec:model} we introduce the collective atom-cavity model which will be used to create DFSs.
-From this, in Sec.~\ref{sec:findDFS} we calculate the eigenstates of the decoherence operator to determine the dimension and structure of every DFS in the system.
-Next, Sec.~\ref{sec:timeEvolve} is a discussion of various time evolution methods used to prepare the system in a DFS.
-In Sec.~\ref{sec:conclusion} we conclude with a discussion of future work.
+From this, in Sec.~\ref{sec:findDFS}, we calculate the eigenstates of the decoherence operator to determine the dimension and structure of every DFS in the system.
+Next, Sec.~\ref{sec:timeEvolve} is a discussion of various time evolution methods used to prepare a DFS.
+Sec.~\ref{sec:qubit} defines and examines effective Pauli operators that drive within a two-dimensional DFS.
+We conclude in Sec.~\ref{sec:conclusion} with a discussion of future work.